 Today, more than one in five people — 22% — live in a jurisdiction where medical aid in dying is authorized.
-This list includes 10 states: Oregon (1994, ballot initiative), Washington (2008, ballot initiative), Montana (2009, state Supreme Court decision; no Montana data is included in this report, as the court decision did not mandate data collection), Vermont (2013, legislation, amended in 2022), California (2015, legislation, amended in 2021), Colorado (2016, ballot initiative), Hawaii (2018, legislation), New Jersey (2019, legislation), Maine (2019, legislation) and New Mexico (2021, legislation), as well as the District of Columbia (2016, legislation).
+This list includes 10 states: Oregon (1994), Washington (2008), Montana (2009), Vermont (2013), California (2015), Colorado (2016), Hawaii (2018), New Jersey (2019), Maine (2019), and New Mexico (2021), as well as the District of Columbia (2016).

 We no longer have to hypothesize about what will happen if this medical practice is authorized.
-We have over 25 years of data since Oregon implemented its law and years of experience from other authorized jurisdictions, including annual statistical reports from nine jurisdictions.
+We have almost 30 years of data since Oregon implemented its law and years of experience from other authorized jurisdictions, including annual statistical reports from nine jurisdictions.
+This report is a compilation of annual reports from all of the authorized jurisdictions that collected data in 2023.

-Across all the authorized jurisdictions that report data, 9,122 individuals to date have chosen to use medical aid in dying.
+Across the authorized jurisdictions that report data, 10,211 individuals to date have chosen to use medical aid in dying.
 While few people use the option, many gain peace of mind and comfort simply knowing it exists.
-Further, medical aid in dying creates a shift within our end-of-life care system to one that is resoundingly person-driven, leading to improvements in hospice, palliative care, and pain and symptom management.
+Further, medical aid in dying creates a shift within our end-of-life care system to one that is resoundingly person-driven—leading to improvements in hospice care, palliative care, and pain and symptom management.
+We have reassuring data, strong public support, and evidence that medical aid in dying is a desirable and politically viable option.

 Sincerely,

-President and CEO
+Interim President & CEO

 Context and Methods

-Currently, nine authorized jurisdictions have issued reports regarding the use of medical-aid-in-dying laws: Oregon,1 Washington,2 Vermont,3 California,4 Colorado,5 Hawaiʻi6, the District of Columbia7, New Jersey8 and Maine9.
+Currently, nine of the 11 authorized jurisdictions have issued reports regarding the use of medical aid in dying laws: Oregon,1 Washington,2 Vermont,3 California,4 Colorado,5 Hawaiʻi6, the District of Columbia7, New Jersey8 and Maine9.
 In all jurisdictions where medical aid in dying was authorized by legislation or ballot measure, there are statistical reporting requirements for administrative agencies, such as state health departments.
-However, the reported data is not standardized, and the report formats can change from year to year.
-In addition, New Mexico has not issued an official report as of this writing, so that data is not included here10.
-Listed below are the data points most useful in demonstrating how medical aid in dying is being used and where there are opportunities to improve access.
+However, the reported data is not standardized and the report formats can change from year to year.
+In addition, the New Mexico Department of Health has not issued an official report as of this writing, so data from New Mexico is not included.10 Montana also does not issue utilization reports, so no data from Montana is included.

-- Underlying Illness reports the most common illnesses and diagnoses for individuals who request medical aid in dying.
+- Underlying illness reports the most common illnesses and diagnoses for individuals who request medical aid in dying.

 Medical Aid-in-Dying Jurisdiction Usage Reports